Aliases for DGKI Gene

 GeneCards Summary for DGKI Gene

-DGKI (Diacylglycerol Kinase, Iota) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include NAD+ kinase activity and GTPase inhibitor activity.
-An important paralog of this gene is DGKH.
+DGKI (Diacylglycerol Kinase Iota) is a Protein Coding gene.
+Diseases associated with DGKI include Dyslexia and Retinal Degeneration.
+Among its related pathways are Signaling by GPCR and RET signaling.
+Gene Ontology (GO) annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
+An important paralog of this gene is DGKZ.

 Diacylglycerol kinases (DGKs) are a group of ten enzymes that metabolize 1,2,diacylglycerol (DAG) to produce phosphatidic acid (PA).
 They all contain a conserved C'-terminal catalytic domain and two cysteine-rich Zn2+-finger motifs with varied regulatory domains.